 The plaintiff alleged that given his mother’s symptoms that day, including hours of a non-reassuring fetal heart tracing, it was a departure from the standard of care to discharge her that day and that the hospital also departed from the standard of care by failing to expeditiously perform an emergency cesarean section when his mother returned on November 25, 2010, with contractions.

 The plaintiff served the defendant through certified mail with a notice of claim dated August 29, 2013, for which the hospital acknowledged receipt.
 The plaintiff began this action in March 2014, to recover damages for the injuries he allegedly suffered from the hospital’s negligence.

 Looking at the Opinion

-In September 2016, the plaintiff moved pursuant to General Municipal Law § 50–e(5) for leave to serve a late notice of claim or to deem the notice of claim he had served on August 29, 2013, timely served.
+In September 2016, the plaintiff moved under General Municipal Law § 50–e(5) for leave to serve a late notice of claim or to deem the notice of claim he had served on August 29, 2013, timely served.
 The plaintiff argued that the hospital had knowledge of the essential facts for which the claim was based within the 90-day statutory period or a reasonable time after through its records making its malpractice clear and that the hospital was not prejudiced by any delay.
 The plaintiff failed, however, to offer a reasonable excuse.
 The hospital then cross-moved and was granted a motion to dismiss the complaint for failure to serve a timely notice of claim which the plaintiff appealed in the underlying case.

 Under General Municipal Law § 50–e(5), the decision to grant leave to serve a late notice of claim or deem a timely late notice of claim served nunc pro tunc is within the discretion of the court.
 What does this mean?
 It means the court has a lot of latitudes to make the call and it will be tough to overturn on appeal.